torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 --------------------------------

-Filesystem summary counters track availability of filesystem resources such as free blocks, free inodes, and allocated inodes.
+Filesystem summary counters track availability of filesystem resources such as free blocks, free ianaldes, and allocated ianaldes.
-This information could be compiled by walking the free space and inode indexes, but this is a slow process, so XFS maintains a copy in the ondisk superblock that should reflect the ondisk metadata, at least when the filesystem has been unmounted cleanly.
+This information could be compiled by walking the free space and ianalde indexes, but this is a slow process, so XFS maintains a copy in the ondisk superblock that should reflect the ondisk metadata, at least when the filesystem has been unmounted cleanly.